asolace/emc/README.md

 # To-dos
 - [x] For the nav-brand logo set css to have on hover with transition.
 - [ ] Needs new favicon.
+- [ ] Add New Comer tab
+- [ ] Needs Logo and styling.
+- [ ] Needs pictures of Staffs and community groups
 - [ ] __About Page__
   - [ ] Some dialog and display.
 - [ ] __Direction Page__